PotOfCoffee2Go/simply-trello/README.md

-# simply-trello
+# Simply-Trello
 A basic interface to Trello boards, lists, and cards.

+## Why Simply-Trello
 I wanted my programs to be able to report on Trello events that needed attention by the team assigned to the board.
- The handling of the board/lists/cards from that point are done by team members through the regular Trello website.
+ The handling of the cards from that point are done by team members through the regular Trello website.

-Simply-trello is not intended to provide a full Trello API feature set - but to provide a simple way of getting a card onto Trello.
+Simply-trello is not intended to provide a full Trello API feature set - but to provide a simple, data driven way of getting a card onto Trello or add a comment to an existing card.

-### So...
+### Why Simply-Trello
- I needed to be able to :
+ I needed to be able to easily :

 * Create/update a board and the board's lists
 * Add a card to a board's list
 * Add/update the description for a board and card
 * Add a comment to a card
 * Delete a card from a board's list

-Two features that are needed but not currently available the ability to locate which list a card is in, and moving a card from one list to another - these will be implemented in the future - which should complete the feature set for simply-trello (maybe in another project `complex-trello` will add setting colors and such :)

 Already simply-trello has a good start by using the great [node-trello](https://www.npmjs.com/package/node-trello) module on npm as the core interface to Trello.
 Please visit the site if want information about the magic happening